mezhanglei/react-easy-formcore/README.md

 # Introduction?

-Lightweight form container component for forms.
-Simply create a `FormStore` instance and pass it to the `Form` component.
-For form components such as `input`, there is no need to pass `value` and `onChange`, the data is managed by the `FormStore`.
+Lightweight form container component where the target control only needs to provide the `value` (or set via `valueProp`) and `onChange` methods, leaving the rest to the component's `FormStore` to manage the updating and binding of the data.
+Very simple to use

 # features